 Most of these benefits come from the fact that when you are surrounded by people who are just like you, it’s easy to slip into group thinking and not question things.
 Homogenized groups get comfortable and feel like they perform better, but really don’t.
 But when a team is made of people with a variety of perspectives, they think harder about their decisions and lead to better results.

 2. Talent wars

-Companies are taking diversity and inclusion seriously because it is getting harder to find highly skilled talent.
+Companies are taking diversity and inclusion in worplace seriously because it is getting harder to find highly skilled talent.
 Your hiring practices may unintentionally be hurting you by not exposing you to a more diverse talent pool, limiting the number of applicants you interact with.
 Much of the younger workforce, even from privileged groups, value working in diverse places and may pass on your company if you haven’t established a commitment to diversity and inclusion.

 3. Social change

 If you believe in equality and equity for marginalized groups, and want to see some real progress, it doesn’t happen with a national apology, a holiday, a monument, or a lesson in history class.
 Things become more equitable when marginalized people get power and money, both of which happen first at the workplace.
 If you are in a position where you can give influence, power, or money to a person from a marginalized community, you will be doing the absolute most practical thing towards creating a more equitable world.